-When writing your list of skills, be thorough and add as many as you can.
 Writing your skills list is a great exercise to truly understand what you bring to the table and is also great for overcoming imposter syndrome.
-When finished, you should feel energized and empowered by all that you can do.
+When writing your list of skills, be thorough and add as many as possible.
+When finished, you should feel energized and empowered by everything you can do.

 Question #3: What networking relationships do you have?

 Like it or not, one of the most significant factors in landing a board role is who you know.
-Because networking is a crucial factor, it's worth taking the time to understand the relationships you have with your network.
+Because networking is crucial, it's worth taking the time to understand your relationships with your network.
 Make a list based on the following:

 - People you know that currently serve on the board.

-- CEOs you know that currently work with a board of directors.
+- CEOs you know that now work with a board of directors.